 Upon arrival in San Jose, transfer by land to Puerto Caldera and embark the ship.

 Anchor off the Osa Peninsula to see some of the most pristine lowland rainforest on the Pacific coast.
-In the environs of Corcovado National Park, swim in waterfall pools, take an optional horseback ride on the coast, or trek through the rain forest for a chance to see four species of monkeys—howler, spider, capuchin, and squirrel.
+In the environs of Corcovado National Park, swim in a waterfall pool, take an optional horseback ride on the coast (extra fee applies) or trek through the rain forest for a chance to see four species of monkeys—howler, spider, squirrel, and capuchin.

 Go ashore in the pristine waters of Playa Blanca.
 Head inland to meet and share with inspiring local families living in remote communities and working with cocoa, heart of palm, and sugar cane.
-Hike mature rain forest or kayak in peaceful waters in Golfo Dulce.
-In the evening, enjoy a beautiful sunset.
+Hike mature rain forest or possibly kayak in the peaceful waters of Golfo Dulce.

 Enter the mangrove-fringed Golfo Dulce along the southwestern edge of Costa Rica.
 Visit Casa Orquídeas, a tropical paradise of ornamental palms, bromeliads, heliconias, and orchids, closed to the general public and reached by boat only.
 Keep your eye out for tanagers, parrots, and toucans.
-Later, explore the placid bay, ideal for kayaking, stand up paddleboarding, Zodiac rides, and swimming.
+Later, explore the placid bay, ideal for kayaking, stand up paddleboarding, and swimming.

 The first stop in Panama this morning is at the remote Isla Coiba, one of the many islands of Coiba National Park, a UNESCO World Heritage site.
 Discover rich marine life while snorkeling, go kayaking or try stand up paddleboarding, or simply relax on the beach.